 Key takeaways:

-~ Homocysteine is an intermediate produced in the methionine cycle and can be remethylated to methionine or converted to cysteine.
+- Homocysteine is produced from methionine in the methionine cycle and can either be remethylated back to methionine or converted through the transsulfuration pathway into cysteine and glutathione.

 Preview your genes: